 IBS doesn't cause changes in bowel tissue or increase your risk of colorectal cancer.

-The signs and symptoms of IBS vary but are usually present for a long time.
+Symptoms of IBS vary but are usually present for a long time.
 The most common include:

 - Abdominal pain, cramping or bloating that is related to passing a bowel movement